epigen/atacseq_pipeline/README.md

 We provide configuration files for two example datasets (mm10 & hg38).
 Additionally, the report zip archive of the hg38 test example is provided to showcase the pipeline results.

-# Tips, FAQ & Troubleshooting
+# Tips
+Here are some tips for troubleshooting & FAQs:
 - always first perform a dry-run with option -n
 - if unsure why a certain rule will be executed use option --reason in the dry run, this will give the reason for the execution of each rule
 - when there are 3 or less samples all the UMAP data and plots will be empty